 Triamcinolone (Into the nose)

-Treats stuffy or runny nose caused by hay fever and other allergies.
+Treats stuffy nose and sinuses.
 This medicine is a corticosteroid.

-Nasacort AQThere may be other brand names for this medicine.
+Nasacort AQ, Nasacort Allergy 24HRThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to triamcinolone or other corticosteroids such as fluticasone (Flonase®) or beclomethasone (Beconase®, Vancenase®).